One Of Hawaii's Top Auto Accident

 What's A Fair Settlement Amount For A Hawaii Injury Case?

 A risk of going to trial is that you could lose.
 Again, this comes down to the unpredictable jury.
-If you do lose, then the judge may order you to pay for the defense attorney’s fees and costs.
+If you lose, the judge may order you to pay for the defense attorney’s fees and costs.
 This can be very expensive.

 Medical liens from Med-Quest (Department of Health Services) are supported by statute; but, the good thing about Quest liens is that they are required to be reduced by one third.
 Quest liens are known as super liens because statutory law requires that they are paid back.